confirmation at st. johns

 During the summer before 7th grade students are invited to spend a week at Lutheran Lakeside Camp!
 We traditionally attend camp the first full week of June.
 Although participation is not required, we strongly encourage it.
 The week provides a great opportunity for the kids to build lasting friendships with one another, meet confirmation groups from other Lutheran churches, and also get to know their pastors and youth directors.
 All costs are subsidized by the church and scholarships are also available upon request.

-In the third year of confirmation students will delve deeper into learning about the evolution of Christianity over the past 2000.
-We will cover topics ranging from the rise of the Catholic Church and the life and beliefs of Martin Luther to church design and outreach ministry.
-These students are also invited to participate in all high school ministry opportunities.
+In between Catechism weeks the 8th and 9th grade students will delve deeper into learning about the evolution of Christianity over the past 2000.
+We will cover topics ranging from the beginning of the Catholic Church and the life and beliefs of Martin Luther to the importance of prayer and meditation in our lives.

 Confirmation culminates with a final project designed by each student.
 Some students may choose to organize a volunteer project, others may want to preach or compose a song, and yet others may decide to organize a community art exhibit.
 With guidance and supervision, students are encouraged to put together a project that is uniquely them.
 During the Confirmation 3 year students will work with the pastors and director of youth ministry to identify a suitable capstone project and develop a plan of action to successfully complete that project.
 Students will be invited to talk about their projects with the wider community during.
 This will take place during the educational forums in the weeks leading up to Reformation Sunday.